learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed the cutoff at the bottom of the manage programs page.
 - Fixed pluralizations and capitalizations in the admin pages.
 - Fixed an issue that had broken email "plain" redirects.
+- Fixed some error pages so that theme and admin toolbar content is rendered properly.
+- Fixed the top marin of the catalog sorted by category printable.
+- Fixed the teachers with limited availability scheduling check for cases where teachers somehow had no availability.
+- The subject of a comm panel email is now required, which prevents errors caused by sending comm panel emails without subjects.

 Development changes
 ===================